Role of GLP1-receptor-mediated α-β-cell communication in functional β-cell heterogeneity

 Abstract

-While the islet β-cells were traditionally viewed as a singular functional entity, findings of 1970’s and up until recent years, reveal that individual β-cells differ in their calcium dynamics and insulin secretion, forming distinct subpopulations that together maintain glucose homeostasis.
-However, the underlying mechanisms driving functional β-cell heterogeneity are still not fully understood.
-Here, we aimed to investigate how paracrine signaling, specifically GLP-1R mediated α-β-cell communication shapes functional β-cell heterogeneity.
-To address this question, we sought to understand how β-cell function and heterogeneity are altered when the α-to β-cell communication was inhibited via GLP1-R antagonist, exendin-9.
-To this end, we utilized confocal imaging to record calcium response in isolated islets from GCaMP6s mice and in islets from pancreatic slices from C57Bl6 mice, both before and after the application of exendin-9.
-We found that inhibiting α-β-cell communication prolonged the response-time, increased 1 st phase heterogeneity, and decreased the peak of the 1 st phase islet’s response.
-Additionally, it reduced 2 nd phase oscillation frequency and 2 nd phase heterogeneity, thereby enhancing 2 nd phase coordination across β-cells.
-These changes in oscillation frequency were also found to be more pronounced in α-neighboring β-cells.
-Additionally, we also found that inhibiting GLP1-R mediated α-β-cell communication disrupted the temporal consistency and α-cell proximity of 1 st responder and hub-cell functional β-cell subpopulations in the islet.
+While islet β-cells were first viewed as a singular functional entity, since the 1970s findings reveal that individual β-cells differ in their insulin secretion.
+More recently distinct functional subpopulations based on differential calcium dynamics have been demonstrated to drive islet function.
+Here, we investigate how paracrine signaling, specifically glucagon-like peptide receptor (GLP-1R)-mediated α-β-cell communication shapes functional β-cell heterogeneity.
+To address this, we utilized confocal imaging of calcium responses in isolated islets from GCaMP6s mice and in islets from pancreatic slices of C57BL/6 mice, both before and after a GLP-1R antagonist (exendin-9) treatment.
+Inhibiting α-β-cell communication prolonged response time, increased 1 st phase heterogeneity, and decreased the 1 st phase response peak.
+Additionally, it reduced 2 nd phase oscillation frequency and heterogeneity, thereby enhancing 2 nd phase coordination across β-cells.
+These changes were more pronounced in α-neighboring β-cells.
+Moreover, addition of exendin-9 disrupted the temporal consistency and α-cell proximity of hub-cells and (to a lesser degree) 1 st responder β-cells.
+Together, these findings underscore the importance of engineering islets containing both α- and β-cells for stem cellderived islet replacement therapies for Type-1diabetes.